mntone/RtmpClient/readme.md

-# RtmpClient for Windows Runtime (Windows 8.1)
+# RtmpClient for Windows Runtime
+This client treats rtmp streaming, just like Adobe Flash Player.
+Now, only rtmp is available.

+## Environment
+You can use:

+- Windows (8.1),
+- Windows Phone (8.1).

 ## License
 This component and demoapp is “2-clause BSD license.”
 You must check “[license.md](./license.md).”

-## What’s project?
-This project is treating rtmp streaming.
-Modern Windows, what is called Metro, can use rtmp video/audio streaming.
-You can use rtmp streaming easily.

-## API reference for RtmpClient.
+## API reference
 If you know these in detail, you check “[Document](./Document/)” folder.
 However, this file is not latest!

-## Beta version Phase I
+## Beta version Phase II
-This component is debugged with Windows 8.1.
+This component is debugged with Windows 8.1 and Windows Phone 8.1 Emulator.
 However, implementation of error or exit transaction is not completed.

 Thus, this component sometimes changes API endpoints.